PrivacyEngineering/hawk-release/terraform/README.md

 # GCP Setup with Terraform

 To simplify the setup of the infrastructure in the GCP, we provide Terraform files.
+This configuration will not apply the image automation configuration of Flux.

 ## Prerequirements
 •	The Terraform cli needs to be installed (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)